raul23/search-ebooks/README.rst

 `:information_source:`

-  The ``--ocr`` flag allows you to search ``.pdf``, ``.djvu`` and image files but it is disabled by default because `OCR`_ is a very slow resource-intensive process.
+  The ``--ocr`` flag allows you to search ``.pdf``, ``.djvu`` and image files but it is disabled by default because `OCR`_ is a slow resource-intensive process.
   Thus, use it wisely!

 TODO